owl-app/clean-architecture/README.md

 $ tree -L 4 src

 src
-|-- Shared // Elements of application that are shared between various types of modules (data providers, buses)
+|-- Shared // Elements of application that are shared between various types of modules
 |    -- Application
 |       |-- Dto
 |       |   |-- RequestDtoInterface.php // Port DTO to auto resolve from request